 Haqeeqat is well-supported by its large ensemble cast, which blends into the film perfectly and creates the whole.
 The list of actors playing the soldiers makes for interesting viewing.
 Seen in their early roles are Sudhir, Sanjay Khan, Mac Mohan, Bhupinder, Johnny Bakshi, and Rakesh Kumar among others.
 As far as individual performances go, Balraj Sahni is his usual brilliant self as the major in charge of the men.
 His helplessness at the situation and yet extolling his men to fight for the country is beautifully done.
 Jayant leaves his mark and it was an early success for Dharmendra, who was just beginning to make his mark in the industry.

 A film like this with emphasis on the war front has precious little roles for women who basically complete the back-stories of the soldiers.
 But seasoned artists like Indrani Mukherjee, Achala Sachdev and Shaukat Azmi effortlessly do full justice to their characters.
 The most important female role in the film is of Bahadur Singh’s love interest, Kammo, played by Priya Rajvansh.
-Priya Rajvansh was specially brought down from London for Haqeeqat.
+Rajvansh was specially brought down from London for Haqeeqat.
 Haqeeqat was the beginning of a long professional and personal relationship between Priya and Chetan Anand.
 She went on to work exclusively with Chetan Anand in several of his later films – Heer Ranjha (1970), Hindustan ki Kasam (1973), Hanste Zakhm (1973), Sahib Bahadur (1977), Kudrat (1980) and Hathon ki Lakeerein (1986).
-Not the best of actresses, Priya is at best adequate here and this is one of her better performances!
+Never the best of actresses, Priya is at best adequate here.

 Hindi, War, Drama, Black & White